Skip to main content

 Processing time and costs

-There is a non-refundable administration fee when applying for a visa.
-View the full details of the costs, which can be paid to the embassy or consulate when applying.
+There is a non-refundable administration fee when applying for a visa, payable at the embassy or consulate when applying.
+Keep in mind that conditions for granting the visa depend on the purpose of the stay.

-Staying longer than 3 months
+Staying longer than three months

 Provisional residence permit (MVV)

 The MVV (provisional residence permit) is an entry visa for internationals intending to remain in the Netherlands for longer than 90 days.
-It is required in order to travel to the Netherlands and pick up your residence permit at the IND.
-Applications for the MVV and residence permit must be made at the same time through a Dutch embassy or consulate.
+It is required in order to travel to the Netherlands to pick up your residence permit at the IND.
 The MVV is often part of the application process for the residence permit.
-Depending on your nationality and several other factors, you may not require an MVV.
-Check the full list of MVV exemptions here.
-If you do not require an MVV, you may collect your residence permit directly from an IND Desk upon arrival in the Netherlands once the IND has informed you regarding their decision.
+Applications for the MVV and a residence permit must be made simultaneously at a Dutch embassy or consulate.

 Dutch residence permit